- Search The Registry

 Experimentation was encouraged and even more creative offerings poured out.
 Jean Toomer, Langston Hughes, Gwen Brooks, and Countee Cullen’s works brought out parts of the everyday lives of African Americans, which had seldom been dealt with.
 Robert Hayden, born just after these masters of the Harlem Renaissance, comes to mind.
 With his wonderful English language skills, Hayden was dedicated to exploring the soul and race that influences all Black poets.

 Examples of this style are found in his poems “A Letter from Phyllis Wheatley and Paul Laurence Dunbar.”
 The African American tradition of poetic verse from after World War II to the present day has split into several different, and at times opposing, elements.
 Poets such as Jay Wright, Rita Dove, and Michael S. Harper maintain themselves and relate to the past.
-Still a more involved and politically relevant poems came from nationalist writers such as Amiri Baraka, Sonia Sanchez, Haki Madhubuti, and others.
+Still, more involved and politically relevant poems came from nationalist writers such as Amiri Baraka, Sonia Sanchez, Haki Madhubuti, and others.

 Sterling A. Brown gave Black poetry its greatest examples.
 An accomplished literary critic, a student of African American art and folklore with experience in applying other race and class struggles to the Black experience, Brown too was a brilliant poet.